Sw4T/BSAFileExtractor/README.md

 ``python BSAFileExtractor.py ARCHIVE_NAME [-i "INPUT_FOLDER" | -o "OUTPUT_FOLDER" | -h | -v] file.txt file2.hkk ...``

+- By default, all files found will be extracted to the _/extracted_ folder of this repository

 ## Examples
 #### To extract all files matching a keyword
 ``python BSAFileExtractor.py "Skyrim - Animations.bsa" behavior00.hkx``